 Amedee Brunot, Mariam, the Little Arab: Sister Mary of Jesus Crucified (1846–1878) (Eugene, OR: Carmel of Maria Regina, 1984).

 The first “Christian” levitation was of Christ during the transfiguration.
 Yet the scripture does not describe the levitation that all of the artists used in their depiction of the scene.
-Scriptures say that his body was transfigured into bright light and he met Elijah and Moses, and a cloud descend with the voice of God saying He was pleased with his Son.
+Scriptures say that his body was transfigured into bright light and he met Elijah and Moses, and a cloud descended with the voice of God saying He was pleased with his Son.

 “Levitation is one of the most frequently mentioned phenomena in the lives of the Saints.
 Many more Saints have experienced this marvel in addition to those who will be mentioned below.
 Some more notable Saints are St Benedict Joseph Labre, St. Angela of Brescia, St. Antoinette of Florence, St. Arey, St. Peter Celestine, St. Colette, St. Margaret of Hungary, St. Stephen of Hungary, St. Mary of Egypt, St. Joseph Oriol, Bl.
 Bentivolio Buoni, St Francis of Paola, St. John of St. Facond and St Martin de Porres.”
 So apparently a lot of saints levitated so there is hope for you.